 - Playa Santa Maria – A local favorite beach, here you will see a mix of tourists and Cubans hanging out with each other.

-- Nightlife in Miramar – It’s where all the privileged Cubans now go to party.
+- Nightlife in Miramar – It’s where all the more financially privileged Cubans now go to party.
 Check out this list I made for some ideas on the best nightlife in Cuba.

-- Hair Salon – In Cuba, this is a full day affair where 5+ women congregate in a living room over cafecitos and talk about life while the hair stylist takes turns simultaneously doing everyones hair at the same time for the entire day.
-But for $10 for balayage, cut, and a blowout, you can’t complain.
+- Hair Salon – In Cuba, this is a full day affair where 5+ women congregate in a living room over cafecitos and talk about life while the hair stylist takes turns simultaneously doing everyone’s hair at the same time.
+But for a $10 balayage, cut, and a blowout, you can’t complain.
 Click here to visit a Cuban hair salon in Havana.

-Dating in Cuba / Dating a Cuban Man/ Dating Cuban Woman
+Dating in Cuba: Dating a Cuban Man/ Woman

 Like dating anywhere else in the world, sometimes your prospective mate is only attracted to your status and money.
 But in Cuba, as my University of Havana professor put it, a tourist to many Cuban jineteros is like “seeing a pot of gold”.
-Don’t be fooled when your Cuban lover takes you to meet his/her entire family.
+Don’t be fooled when your Cuban jinetero lover takes you to meet his/her entire family on the second date.
 The family is probably in on the long con and cheering on the arrangement.
-They benefit from this just as much as your Cuban lover!
+They benefit from this just as much as your Cuban jinetero!

-To reiterate, statistically speaking, the odds are against you.
-You will likely never 100% know if your Cuban lover’s intentions until you’ve sponsored them out of Cuba.
-As with any developing country, or any relationship where you are far more financially endowed than your mate, approach with caution.
+Statistically speaking, the odds are against you.
+As with any developing country, or any relationship where you are far more financially endowed than your mate, approach with both eyes open.

 Pin me for later!